playcanvas/blog/_posts/2014-06-04-playcanvas-goes-open-source.markdown

 [SWOOOP](http://swooop.playcanvas.com) is a great demonstration of what you can achieve with HTML5 and WebGL today.
 The game runs great in both mobile and desktop browsers and PlayCanvas also supports publishing to App Stores through third-party tools like [Ludei's CocoonJS](https://www.ludei.com/cocoonjs/) or the open source [Ejecta](https://impactjs.com/ejecta) project.

-### Want
+### Get Involved

-So you want to help us make the best damn 3D engine on the web?
+So you want to help us make the very best 3D engine on the web?
 Great!
-Head over to our [github page](https://github.com/playcanvas/engine).
+Head over to our [GitHub page](https://github.com/playcanvas/engine).
 Get cloning, starring and forking while it’s fresh!

 ### Stay in the Loop